joeromero/docs/maps_api.md

 ### Named maps

-Let's create a map using some private tables in CartoDB account.
+Let's create a named map using some private tables in a CartoDB account.
-The following call creates a map of European countries filled in the color white:
+The following API call creates a map of European countries that have a white fill color:

 ```json
 // mapconfig.json